-Here we’ll go over each stage in the revenue cycle in detail, and portray what sorts of challenges and complexities you can search for at particular stage, and look for approaches to tackle them.
+Here we’ll go over each stage in the revenue cycle in detail, and portray what sorts of challenges and complexities you can search for a particular stage, and look for approaches to tackle them.

 Though each practice is exceptional, this guide will give you the understanding you need to audit your own financial collections process, organize a billing department from scratch, and discover how to develop your revenue stream.

-But before moving further, let’s take a glance at ‘What is the Revenue Cycle’ ?
+But before moving further, let’s take a glance at ‘What is the Revenue Cycle?

 What is Lab Revenue Cycle Management?

-The RCM in a laboratory includes overseeing patient scheduling or registration, collecting payments, reviewing medical services, medical coding procedures and diagnosis.
+The RCM in a laboratory includes overseeing patient scheduling or registration, collecting payments, reviewing medical services, medical coding procedures, and diagnosis.

-As per a new report by BBR (a medical care examination association, 92% of high level heads in medical care areas are currently focusing on RCM).
+As per a new report by BBR (a medical care examination association, 92% of high-level heads in medical care areas are currently focusing on RCM).
 Focusing on your lab’s RCM is fundamental since studies have tracked down that 30% of laboratory practices are yet not ready to fulfill their expectations of the yearly net revenue collections.